Man accused of killing Virginia protester admired Nazi death camp: classmate

 Caleb Orndorff, who went to the same high school and who is black, said he and his brother once got into a verbal confrontation with Fields and that Fields called them a racial slur in response.

-Fields displayed an unusual fascination with Hitler, his former history teacher, Derek Weimer, told several news outlets.
+His former history teacher, Derek Weimer, also told several news outlets about Fields' fascination with Hitler.

-"My first feeling: I failed, we failed," Weimer told the Toledo Blade newspaper after learning of the charge against Fields.
+"My first feeling: I failed, we failed," Weimer told the Toledo Blade after learning about the charge against Fields.

 White nationalist groups gathered in the Southern college town of Charlottesville on Saturday in a "Unite the Right" rally to protest the planned removal of a statue of Confederate army commander General Robert E. Lee from a park.